DevOpsWithDimas/old.devopswithdimas.github.io/_drafts/docker/09d-compose-using-env-variables.markdown

 ➜ env-file  Remove-Item Env:NGINX_VERSION
 ```

+here’s the priority used by Compose to choose which value to use:

+1. Compose file
+2. Shell environment variables
+3. Environment file
+4. Dockerfile
+5. Variable is not defined

 ## Using the `--env-file` option

 By passing the file as an argument, you can store it anywhere and name it appropriately, for example, `.env.ci`, `.env.dev`, `.env.prod`.
 Passing the file path is done using the `--env-file` option: